mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

    - <embed src="https://mxahan.github.io/PDF_files/class_incremental_NCD.pdf" width="100%" height="850px"/>

-6. Chi, H., Liu, F., Yang, W., Lan, L., Liu, T., Han, B., ... & Sugiyama, M. (2021).
+11. Chi, H., Liu, F., Yang, W., Lan, L., Liu, T., Han, B., ... & Sugiyama, M. (2021).
 Demystifying Assumptions in Learning to Discover Novel Classes. *arXiv preprint arXiv:2102.04002*.

    - demystify assumptions behind NCD and find that high-level semantic features should be shared among the seen and unseen classes.
    - NCD is theoretically solvable under certain assumptions and linked to meta-learning (similar assumption as NCD)
    - *When is solvable:* Figure 1 explains all: Requires sampling in causality not the labeling in causality.
+     - Sampling in causality: From class label to sample: Specify the novel classes
+     - Labeling in causality: Unlabeled sample to class
    - Care about clustering rule: Figure 3

-7. Zhang, L., Qi, L., Yang, X., Qiao, H., Yang, M. H., & Liu, Z. (2022).
+11. Zhang, L., Qi, L., Yang, X., Qiao, H., Yang, M. H., & Liu, Z. (2022).
 Automatically Discovering Novel Visual Categories with Self-supervised Prototype Learning. *arXiv preprint arXiv:2208.00979*.

     - leverage the *prototypes* to emphasize the importance of category discrimination and alleviate the issue with missing annotations of novel classes
     - propose a novel adaptive prototype learning method consisting of two main stages:
       - Prototype representation learning: ability of *instance* and *category discrimination* of the feature extractor is boosted by self-supervised learning and adaptive prototypes (non parametric classification via clustering)
         - Dino+Online prototype learning
       - Prototype self-training:  rectify offline pseudo labels and train a final parametric classifier for category clustering. (parametric classifier and self-training)
         -  pseudo labelling, prototypical pseudo label rectification, and joint optimization.
     - Claim:  label and “pseudo-label”  of unlabelled data, can recognize new categories without forgetting the old ones.
     - Related works: Semi-supervised (consistency regularization and Self-labeling), non contrastive self-supervision, and Transfer clustering (MCL, KCL, DEC)
     - Methodology:
       - Contextual augmentation: Crop doesn't make sense in symbol
         - Restricted rotation to understand the symbol concept.
       - **error at describing eq 5 (p_c,i should be binary and y_c,i should be Probability value)**

     - <embed src="https://mxahan.github.io/PDF_files/a_d_NCD_with_prototype_learning.pdf" width="100%" height="850px"/>

-8. Fei, Y., Zhao, Z., Yang, S., & Zhao, B. (2022).
+12. Fei, Y., Zhao, Z., Yang, S., & Zhao, B. (2022).
 XCon: Learning with Experts for Fine-grained Category Discovery. arXiv preprint arXiv:2208.01898.

      - ViT architecture